 (70 min, 2000) Produced by Catherine Gund.
 Produced and directed by Liz Mermin and Jenny Raskin.
 Their ranks are shrinking.
 On Hostile Ground enters the lives of three abortion providers to reveal the obstacles (practical, legal, and emotional) that they face everyday, and shows their struggles with the decision to perform this procedure.
 It allows providers who work on hostile ground to tell their stories by being themselves, without the help of a narrator.
 They reveal what their professional decision has done to their personal and family lives.
 While they each have their own stories, they are all driven more by personal experiences and spiritual beliefs than by political conviction.
 They each express anger, confusion, and resentment in their own way.
 By weaving together three very different character portraits, this documentary takes an unusual approach to a volatile social conflict, portraying abortion through the personal stories of those who are in mortal danger because they provide it.

 (28 min, 1999) Directed by Catherine Gund and Catherine Lord, edited by Aljernon Tunsil.
 A fast-paced, humorous and textured video set in New Mexico, Object Lessons uses the creation of a gallery exhibition to question received ideas about lesbian visibility, community, culture, and identity.
-Distributed by National Film Network and Aubin Pictures.
+Distributed by Aubin Pictures.

 (90 min, 1997) Produced and directed by Catherine Gund.
 Raised by his grandmother to be a Pentecostal minister, Ron Athey was speaking in tongues by the age of ten, a heroin addict by seventeen, and a performance artist by twenty-three.
 Hallelujah! presents Athey's life and work, spending time with him on and off the stage in Mexico City; Zagreb, Croatia; and Los Angeles.
 Shot on 35mm.
 Funded by Jerome Foundation, Norton Family Foundation, Estate Project, Wexner Center, individuals.

 (30 min, 1997) Directed by Catherine Gund.
 The first educational media project to examine the related policy initiatives of the radical right wing and illustrate how their hatred and bias hurts ordinary people.
 It presents three case studies of the democratic right: racist David Duke's electoral bids in Louisiana; the struggle over homophobic Amendment 2 in Colorado, which was ruled unconstitutional by the U.S. Supreme Court in May 1996; and the scapegoating of immigrants, people of color, and women through Proposition 187 and Proposition 209 in California.
 In each case, When Democracy Works highlights the work of progressive grassroots organizers to thwart the radical right and uphold democratic values.
 In collaboration with the Interfaith Alliance Foundation, National Campaign for Freedom of Expression, the National Gay & Lesbian Task Force, Political Research Associates.
 Funded by the Gill Foundation, Allies for Justice, New World Foundation, etc. and individual donors.
-Distributed by Frameline.
+Distributed by Frameline - purchase the DVD for home or educational usage.
 Watch the trailer here.

 Catherine Gund senior associate producer, segment producer of AIDSFILMS' four hour series about HIV/AIDS targeted at the HIV community covering political, psycho-social, cultural, medical and legal issues of living with HIV/AIDS.
 (September 1993 - January 1995).
 Funded by ITVS for 1996 Public Television broadcast.
 Winner: Golden Apple, The National Educational Film and Video Festival.
 Distributed by PBS.